10 Best Exercise Bikes Fully Reviewed & Compared

 - Uncomfortable seat

-The Metrics We Used to Find the Best Exercise Bikes
+The Criteria We Used to Find the Best Exercise Bikes

 - Magnetic – Magnetic resistance also utilizes a flywheel but rather than creating friction, the wheel is slowed down using electromagnetic induction.
 This creates a smooth and consistent resistance and the parts will not wear over time as there is no friction.